 I spoke with industry peers and heard similar horror stories.
 It was comforting to hear that I was not alone, but... was this just how it had to be?
-Are all IT Operations professionals doomed to suffer like this during their careers?
+All I could think was:

 "Are all IT Operations professionals doomed to suffer like this during their careers?"

-After the initial outages, Cisco offered to set us up with a Technical Account Manager who would pick up the phone and call someone when they released a new bug.
-How was this any better than getting more emails in our inboxes?
-Something about that arrangement didn’t work for me.
-There had to be a better way.
+After the initial outages, Cisco offered to set us up with a Technical Account Manager.
+They would pick up the phone and call someone when they released a new bug.
+But how was this any better than getting more emails in our inboxes?

 My team were some of the best and brightest, but like many IT teams, we were understaffed relative to the expectations of the business.
 This issue was too complex for humans to solve without help.
-They needed something more than spreadsheets and an email inbox to manage the thousands of different risks in our environment.
-I also needed a consolidated view of these risks to manage accountability and remediation.
+They needed something more than spreadsheets and an email inbox to manage the thousands of different risks.

 "There had to be a better way."

-For decades we’ve had monitoring tools tell us when a hard drive fails or a service in an OS stops working.
+For decades, we’ve had monitoring tools tell us when a hard drive fails or a service in an OS stops working.
 Why don’t we have a monitoring tool that tells us when the software running the storage or database is broken?
-The forums have postings about such bugs, but then again, how do you even manage something using forums?
+The forums have postings about such bugs, but how do you even manage forums?

-During my research and conversations with industry veterans, some folks would give me a puzzled look and say “Do you mean a CVE data feed?
-Because we use Qualys, Rapid7, Tenable, etc.”.
-So many of my peers were confused when I told them “No, the bugs were not security vulnerabilities, and they weren’t in any data feed that uses the National Vulnerability Database (NVD) or CVE framework.
+During my following research and conversations with industry veterans, some folks would give me a puzzled look and ask “Is this just a CVE data feed?”
+I had to explain that these bugs were not security vulnerabilities, and weren’t in any data feed that uses the National Vulnerability Database (NVD) or CVE framework.
 They focus on the Availability and Integrity elements of the Information Security Triad, while CVEs relate to Confidentiality.

-Since 2018, I’ve been very fortunate to speak with many IT colleagues.
-In each conversation, there is another nugget of valuable information that we use to strengthen our solution.
+Since 2018, I’ve been very fortunate to speak with many IT colleagues to perfect our platform, BugZero.
 I am proud that BugZero is a solution built by IT, for IT.
-We know what helps and what does not.
 We know security concerns are vitally important to businesses and have built security and compliance at the core of our platform.

-Fast forward to today and our list of mission-critical IT vendor integrations is at double-digits and counting with the likes of Cisco, NetApp, VMware, AWS, Microsoft, Red Hat, HPE, MongoDB, Veeam, and Fortinet.
+Fast forward to today, and our list of mission-critical IT vendor integrations is at double-digits and counting.
 These integrations report only the risks that are currently present in your environment.
-We call them operational bugs, but others call them stability bugs, functional bugs, etc. You can learn more about how BugZero works here.
+We call them operational defects, but others call them stability bugs, functional bugs, etc. You can learn more about how BugZero works here.

-"Our vision is combining all of these risks so IT teams can be more proactive, increase uptime, and ultimately have a better work/life balance than is possible today."
+"Our vision is to help IT teams be more proactive, increase uptime, and ultimately have a better work/life balance than is possible today."